-A 23-year-old apprentice pharmacist at Tassel’s Pharmacy in Latrobe, Pennsylvania created the first banana split in 1904.
+A 23-year-old apprentice pharmacist at Tassel’s Pharmacy in Latrobe, Pennsylvania, created the first banana split in 1904.
 David Evans Strickler enjoyed inventing sundaes at the store’s soda fountain.
-His first “banana-based triple ice cream sundae” sold for 10 cents, double the cost of all the other sundaes.
+For only 10 cents, Strickler sold his first “banana-based triple ice cream sundae,” double the cost of all the other sundaes.

 We were unable to find the creator of National Banana Split Day.
-In Strickler’s hometown of Latrobe, Pennsylvania, they proudly celebrate his creation with a festival annually in August.
-In 2013, an official marker was placed at the site of the pharmacy where Strickler first made his famous banana split.
-The United States Post Office honored the banana split and the town of Latrobe in 2016 with a 47-cent “forever stamp depicting the banana split.
+However, David Strickler’s hometown of Latrobe, Pennsylvania, proudly celebrates his creation with a festival every August.
+In 2013, they placed an official marker at the site of the pharmacy where Strickler first made his famous banana split.
+Then, the United States Post Office honored the banana split and the town of Latrobe in 2016 with a 47-cent “forever stamp” depicting the banana split.
 It was one of five stamps in the “Soda Fountain Favorites” series.
 For a time, Latrobe residents could receive a cancellation mark memorializing their claim to fame.

 Q. How many calories are in a banana split?

 A. According to nutritionix.com, a 450 gram Banana Split contains 852 calories.
 For a breakdown of the calories by ingredient visit their website.

 A. Yes.
 National Banana Day is the third Wednesday in April.

 A. While many people may find eating banana peels unappealing, they are edible.